zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 As of 0.6.54 version of the Go extension, you can now make use of snippets while editing the launch.json file.
 Type "Go" and you will get debug configuration snippets for debugging current file/package, a test function etc.

+## Debugging the Debugger?

+Set `showLog` attribute in your debug configuration to `true`.
+You will see logs in the debug console from delve.

+Set `trace` attribute in your debug configuration to `verbose`.
+You will see logs in the debug console from the Go extension's debug adapter.
+These logs will be saved to a file whose path will be printed at the beginning in the debug console.

 ## Remote Debugging